Publication Ethics and the Statement of Malpractice:

 1. All research papers are subject to editorial review, blind peer-review process by two scientific experts (reviewers) selected by Editor-in-Chief or Managing Editors or both.

-3. Manuscripts are accepted, revised or rejected based on the reviewer’s evaluation and decision of respective editorial committee.
+3. Manuscripts are accepted, revised or rejected based on the reviewer’s evaluation and the decision of the respective editorial committee.

 4. Revised manuscripts are presented to the respective editorial committee and decisions are made based on the committee’s decision.